tparveen/postgreSQL/postgreSQL.md

 ![postgres-mac-1.png](postgres-Mac-1.png)

-* Once you download it, find the `.dmg` file and double click it to run it.
+* Once you download it, find the `.dmg` file on your local machine and double click it to run it.
 * Choose the default options when the installer runs.
 * You'll be asked to provide a password for the Postgres user, which is the default super user for Postgres.
 * Be sure to make a note of the password you choose, as you'll need it later.